000 a Earth Inwogro_min Freedom 000 Logobanner 25

 I am often asked about fusion reactors and I would like to answer:

-For this research reactor alone, a long-term radioactive waste of 60 tons is expected per year.
-It will be ready in 2025 at the earliest, will cost around 15 billion euros, there will be operating costs of around 30-50 billion euros and it will never provide energy.
-The first exploitable results are not expected until after 50 years, by then 300 tons of highly radioactive waste have been generated, the final storage of which should again devour at least 40 billion euros, the dismantling of the plant and the final storage of the waste will then cost 100-200 billion euros.
-In the best case scenario, we have to reckon with costs of 185 billion euros (tax money) for the eventual realization in 2075 that these reactors are unable to produce more energy than you put in, because it is not yet clear whether the whole thing will ever work.
+A huge area is being built for the ITER research reactor alone.
+It won't be finished until 2027 at the earliest, will cost around 15 billion euros, will have operating costs of around 30-50 billion euros, and will never produce any energy.
+The first usable results aren't expected for another 50 years; by then, 300 tons of moderately radioactive waste will have been produced, the temporary disposal of which will cost at least 40 billion euros, while dismantling the facility and final disposal of the waste will cost 100-200 billion euros.
+So, in the best-case scenario, we have to reckon with costs of 185 billion euros (taxpayers' money) for the eventual discovery in 2077 that these reactors are incapable of producing more energy than they put into them, because it's still not clear whether the whole thing will ever work.

 For comparison: NOOR: